Welcome Stage Parents!

 Regulations in the Independent Production Agreement (IPA) and National Commercial Agreement (NCA) protect child performers.
 The government has also worked with the industry to set up the Child Performers Guideline to protect child performers as well as the Protecting Child Performers Act.

-ACTRA Stewards and On-Set Liaison Officers (OSLOs) visit sets often and rely on you to inform them if these terms and conditions are being breached.
+ACTRA Business Representatives and On-Set Liaison Officers (OSLOs) visit sets often and rely on you to inform them if these terms and conditions are being breached.
 You are the front line of defense to protect your child and ACTRA is only a phone call away.